zuozhenggh/learning-library/security-library/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ## **STEP 10**: Generate Data Masking Scripts

-1. Once you've defined all the data masking formats in Step 9, the status of your masking definition is:
+1. Once you've defined all the data masking formats in Step 9, the status of your masking definition is "**`Script Not Generated`**"

    ![](./images/dms-078.png " ")